-If a student has studied GCSE PE, they need to have achieved a grade 6.
-The minimum course requirements are a grade 5 in English Language and GCSE Combined Science grade 55 or a grade 5 in each single science.
+Students should ideally have studied GCSE PE.
+Students must achieve a Grade 5 in GCSE English Language and a Grade 5/5 in a GCSE Combined Science, or a 5 in each single science.

 The course will provide students with an in depth knowledge of sport and exercise science.